 My @ugmonk shirt I ordered through @huckberry just arrived. #neversettle A photo posted by Matthew Flick (@matthewflick) on

-Please note that I used the word ‘customer’ in a very literal sense.
-I have seen many e-tailers using ‘Customer Data’ & ‘Visitor Data’ interchangeably.
+Please note that we used the word ‘customer’ in a very literal sense.
+We have seen many e-tailers using ‘Customer Data’ & ‘Visitor Data’ interchangeably.
 Do not confuse/mix customer data with data of your website visitors (those who visited but didn’t buy), of course until you want to position your brand for window shoppers.
 Knowing your website visitors is important as well but it’s of secondary importance.